GreedyGame/greedygame-docs/docs/android-advanced.md

 !!! tip "When to load the GreedyGame's Native Ad?"
     Load the ads by calling `GreedyGameAds.load()` as early as possible to get the benefits of getting an Ad early.
 An ideal place would be to call this on `onCreate()` method of `Splash screen` of the game or `Menu screen` of the game.

+Once `load()` method called GreedyGame SDK will fetch ads from directly from GreedyGame's demand or it will fetch from any of the Mediation's enabled.

 ## **Destroy Ads**

 When you are done with the ads and do not want to display it call `destroy()` on `GreedyGameAds` instance.